dvdl16/simsafari-lodge-booking-infra/README.md

 terraform apply -var-file="test_env.tfvars"
 ```

-This will compile the Go binaries and deploy these to the Lambda function.

 *Note that terraform expects a AWS CLI profile named `jabulani`.

 ### Building the Go backend locally